quattor/documentation/docs/template-library-core/aii_opennebula_schema.rst

         - Description: States which attribute will be used to sort the suitable datastores for this VM.
 Basically, it defines which datastores are more suitable than others.
         - Optional
         - Type: string
+ - **opennebula_topology**
+    - Description: Type that sets Numa topology and huge pages size for the VM.
+More info: https://docs.opennebula.io/6.6/management_and_operations/references/template.html#numa-topology-section
+    - *opennebula_topology/pin_policy*
+        - Description: When you need to expose the NUMA topology to the guest, you have to set a pinning policy to map each virtual NUMA node’s resources (memory and vCPUs) onto the hypervisor nodes.
+OpenNebula can work with four different policies: CORE: each vCPU is assigned to a whole hypervisor core.
+No other threads in that core will be used.
+This policy can be useful to isolate the VM workload for security reasons.
+THREAD: each vCPU is assigned to a hypervisor CPU thread.
+SHARED: the VM is assigned to a set of the hypervisor CPUS shared by all the VM vCPUs.
+NONE: the VM is not assigned to any hypervisor CPUs.
+Access to the resources (i.e CPU time) will be limited by the CPU attribute.
+For pinned VMs the CPU (assigned hypervisor capacity) is automatically set to the vCPU number.
+No overcommitment is allowed for pinned workloads.
+        - Optional
+        - Type: choice
+    - *opennebula_topology/sockets*
+        - Description: Number of sockets or NUMA nodes
+        - Optional
+        - Type: long
+        - Range: 1..
+    - *opennebula_topology/threads*
+        - Description: Number of threads per core
+        - Optional
+        - Type: long
+        - Range: 1..
+    - *opennebula_topology/cores*
+        - Description: Number of cores per node
+        - Optional
+        - Type: long
+        - Range: 1..
+    - *opennebula_topology/hugepage_size*
+        - Description: Size of the hugepages (MB).
+If not defined no hugepages will be used.
+It should match with the hugepage size configured in the hypervisor.
+For example: "1024M" see: https://docs.opennebula.io/6.6/management_and_operations/host_cluster_management/numa.html
+        - Optional
+        - Type: string
+    - *opennebula_topology/memory_access*
+        - Description: Control whether the memory is to be mapped, shared or private
+        - Optional
+        - Type: choice
  - **opennebula_vmtemplate**
     - *opennebula_vmtemplate/vnet*
         - Description: Set the VNETs opennebula/vnet (bridges) required by each VM network interface